Master of Education (Higher Education) (Progressive level entry)

 All applicants must normally be employed in a teaching position in a higher education institution by the commencement date of the course.

 Credit transfer may be granted, on application, for prior study completed in a relevant honours, graduate certificate, graduate diploma or master degree; accredited professional development; or relevant work experience.

 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit

 This degree is intended for academics working in the tertiary sector or who aspire to teach at tertiary level, and those whose personal, professional or research interests include a focus on higher education.

 It is designed to critically examine recent literature, engage in debate and reflection, and develop and apply in-depth knowledge to transform practice knowledge into an education for practice.

 It is 1.5 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-Students are required to undertake study in six compulsory topics and the remaining topics to complete the basic entry level for the course are chosen from an extensive range in option topics.
+Students are required to undertake study in six compulsory subjects and the remaining subjects to complete the basic entry level for the course are chosen from an extensive range in elective subjects.

-To complete the requirements of the Master of Education (Higher Education) (Progressive level entry), students must successfully complete six core (compulsory) topics and six option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Higher Education) (Progressive level entry), students must successfully complete six core (compulsory) subjects and six elective subjects chosen from an extensive range of electives.